 Leave all jewellery and valuables at home.
-Bring only your health card and medication.

 You need to come at your assigned appointment time.
 It takes 11⁄2 hours to get your eye ready for surgery.
-A special drop needs to be put in your eye.
+Special drops need to be put in your eye.

 Wear a comfortable top and pants.
-When you get ready for surgery, you remove your top only and keep your pants and socks on.
+When you get ready for surgery, you remove your top only and keep your pants, socks and shoes on.
+Ladies keep their bras on.